- Violet Ikonomova

 "Then as you get in your 30s it can go a few different ways.
 Your life can change and get more stable and you can't risk doing it, or you don't have shit because you've done graffiti your whole life and you just continue to do it because it's all you know how to do.

 "The most beautiful part about the whole thing is that the common person cannot wrap their head around why someone would put so much time and effort into something that doesn't give back," he says.
-"That's why, if you're looking at it like art, it's a really high form of art."
+"That's why, if you're looking at it

 Public art After Death

 Detroit is a "city turned canvas," the Detroit Metro Convention & Visitors Bureau tells potential guests on its website.
 "You don't have to park your car to see breathtaking beauty, it's available — free of admission — on buildings, down alleyways, and from 55 miles per hour."